 Where do I possibly start with this one?
-So as Duke continues to care for the 'Wallington Panther' a.k.a his sisters physco cat Alan, that seems to be causing him more and more problems on a day to day basis,...and well, whats more, the silly twonk dropping his phone down the khazi today, to be left with a half functioning HTC.
-He really hasn't had much luck with his phone so far this season, what with leaving it in a cab in Staines and on charge in various boozers on away days.
+So as Duke continues to care for the 'Wallington Panther' a.k.a his sisters physco cat Alan, that seems to be causing him more and more problems on a day to day basis...and well, what's more, the silly twonk dropping his phone down the khazi today leaving him a half functioning HTC.
+Which is half of fuck all really where they're concerned.
+He really hasn't had much luck with his phone so far this season, what with leaving it in a cab in Staines and on charge in several boozers on away days.
 "Anyone seen my phone".
 What a tool!

 |How do they always manage to guess it correctly?
 Amazing....|

-Seeing as 'ol Duke has given you a recent run down of his recent day to day life events, It's only fair and just, that I do the same.
+Seeing as 'ol Duke has given you a recent run down of his recent day to day life events, It's only fair and just, that I bore the arse off you and do the same!
+No, no trouble at all.
 Well this years team cycling, has come to nothing before it even began.
-So yeah the cartilage and tendons in the trusty left knee have yet again decided they no longer like being attached to the bone, and have decided to give up and piss off.
-So yet again, I await the knife of the NHS and the longest wait in history to get a new elastic band fitted to once more propel me and the bike.
-I personally blame the pitch at Whytleafe, where this knee problem began....*cough* cough* excuse* !!!
+So yeah the cartilage and tendons in the trusty left knee have yet again decided they no longer like being attached to the bone and have decided to give up and piss off.
+So yet again, I await the knife of the NHS and the longest wait in history to get a new elastic band fitted to once more start propelling me and the bike.
+I personally blame the pitch at Whyteleafe, where this knee problem of course first began....

 |The line ups.
 Well, some of it.....|

 So for todays line up we have :- Lovelock, Wheeler, Rents, Stuart, Downer, Folkes, Riviere, Fuseini, Dundas, Beautyman, Williams.
 On the bench :- Benjamin, Griffiths, Serbonij, Murrell-Williamson, Telfer